 * Guide fee & Insurance

 • Visa Nepal: advance purchase or visa on arrival

 • Personal travel insurance

 • Other meals and drinks outside the trek

-• Other personal expenses for example, laundry, snacks, etc.
+• Other personal expenses for example soft drinks and alcoholic beverages, laundry, snacks, etc.

 • Tips of the Guide & Trekking Staff

-If you like i can arrange transfers from and to International Airport in Kathmandu and Hotel/Guesthouse on arrival.
+If you like i can arrange Hotel/Guesthouse in Kathmandul.